Chapter 31 : Unprepared

 I poked him and realised he was asleep on the kitchen counter.

 I could be nice and let him sleep and when he woke up he could have the potion.

 I could bang two pots together.

-Yes, I was a bitch but no I don’t care.
+Yes, I was a bitch but no I didn’t care.
 He would recover once he took the potion.
 Don’t look at me like that.

-I was about to grab the pots but then my phone beeped and startled Lionel so much he climbed up James’ leg, digging his claws on.
-He yelped and shook his leg, Lionel flying off almost comically.
+I was about to grab the pots but then my phone beeped and startled Lionel so much he climbed up James’ leg, digging his claws in.
+James then yelped and shook his leg, Lionel flying off almost comically.